 The sheer level of skill, cunning and intelligence Golgo displays deserves a mention.
 Not only does Golgo have all of the proper abilities required to be an assassin, he excels at them.
-In addition to his physical prowess and lightning quick agility he has proved time and time again to have a genius level intellect in the methods and strategies he uses to go after his targets.
+In addition to his physical prowess and lightning-quick agility he has proved time and time again to have a genius level intellect in the methods and strategies he uses to go after his targets.
 He knows how to avoid and minimize risk, plan his targets moves well in advance and always does his research to find a way to achieve his goals.
-You want to hide behind half a foot of bullet-proof glass?
+You want to hide behind half a foot of bulletproof glass?
 Golgo will focus all of his shots on a single point the size of a pinhead to drill through it and nail you with a killshot.
 You want to step inside a secure panic room with steel walls?
 He'll find a way to draw you out into the open where you won't even see him coming.
 You want to hide in some sort of maximum security prison surrounded by guards?
-He'll either find a way to get inside or shoot you through a tiny opening that only appears for a split second at a time.
-Duke Togo isn't a dangerous man because he can hit a target at impossible range or because he can take on an army and win.
-He's dangerous because he has a cold emotional detachment that would make a terminator jealous and can keep a cool head even in the most dire situations.
+He'll either find a way to get inside or shoot you through a tiny opening that only appears for a split second on any given day of the week.
+Duke Togo isn't a dangerous man because he can hit a target at an impossible range or because he can take on an army and win.
+He's dangerous because he has a cold emotional detachment that would make a Terminator jealous and can keep a cool head even in the most dire situations.
 He isn't just strong, he's smart... logical... and never lets his guard down.
 Most of his victims never even see him coming until he has a lock on them... and some don't see him coming at all.

 Speaking of Gold & Silver they deserve a spot here as well.
 While they may not be quite as deadly or depraved as Snake both are shown to be similarly unhinged and dangerous in combat.
 Dressed in matching attire with prosthetics made from their namesakes the duo are challenging opponents that come close to finishing off a heavily injured Duke Togo before he can reach Leonard Dawson himself.
 Gold manages to grab ahold of Golgo's bullet wound and very nearly tears his stomach open with his golden gauntlet before getting his head smashed in and then filled full of lead.
 With his partner dead Silver is then shown crying Tears of Blood while preparing to ambush Golgo, which he does in one final desperate charge as his mask cracks apart to reveal his horrifically burned face.
 Thinking quickly, Golgo shoves a grenade in his mouth and blows his entire head clean off his body as his remains are enveloped in flames, putting an end to the demented duo once and for all.
 They may not have gotten as much screentime as Snake but the nightmarish pair are sure to leave a lasting impression in many viewers minds long after their demise.